YosysHQ-Docs/yosys-cmd-ref/source/cmd/synth_lattice.rst

                 read/write collision" (same result as setting the no_rw_check attribute on all memories).

+            -cmp2softlogic
+                implement constant comparisons in soft logic, do not involve hard carry chains

         The following commands are executed by this synthesis command: